egonelbre/egonelbre.com/content/draft/demystifying-technical-debt.md

 tags: ["physics-of-software"]
 ---

-"Techincal debt" has been bothering me for a while.
+"Technical debt" has been bothering me for a while.
 It's seems somehow a catchall for different design mistakes, code worsening over time and legacy code bases and intentional design mistakes due to time constraints.
 You can take a look the list of causes in [Wikipedia](https://en.wikipedia.org/wiki/Technical_debt#Causes) if you don't believe me.
 It makes feel like the code is collecting dust when it's not being maintained, but clearly that cannot be the correct since the code might be unchanged.

 Let's take this piece of code from BOOK.
 It has bee unchanged since YEAR.
 Has the technical debt risen for this code?
 When we talk about things collecting dust, the book example would definitely have more chance being dusty than code stored digitally.
-However, most people wouldn't consider it technical debt, just old code.

 TODO: image of code